shoui520/shoui520.github.io/docs/monolingual.md

 ## Mobile Users

-So you’ve read up to here and was probably thinking, “I’m fucked, I don’t have a PC” Don’t lose hope just now...
+So you’ve read up to here and was probably thinking, “I’m screwed, I don’t have a PC” Don’t lose hope just now...

 You can use EBPocket.
 You can find this on the App Store and Google Play Store.
 I was able to find it in the UK App Store lmao.